KhanKhuu/matthew-larkins/index.md

 #### PiTank

-A raspberry pi-powered rover with an iOS app that wife and I can use to drive around our home and view the video stream
+A raspberry pi-powered rover with an iOS app that my wife and I can use to drive around our home and view the video stream

 ![view_of_stream](images/view_of_stream.gif)
 ![view_of_tank](images/view_of_tank.gif)